 Chris McCann

-The most important thing a leader brings to work isn't strategy.
-It's state.
-State walks into the room first.
-The team feels it before anyone says a word.
+The most important thing you bring to work isn't your strategy.
+It's your state.
+And your state walks into the room before you do.

 Your Body Knows Before You Do